 For Aceti, society has stopped existing a long time ago.
 The Mediterranean Garden pavilion, with its architectonical cabinet of curiosities, offers the possibility of the impossible — the simplest of ideas, that another life may be possible without this nation-state or “moron of a lover.”

 As we are so often taught to not ‘air our dirty laundry,’ the installation antithetically brings into the public space — via curses and bodily fluids — expressions of anger and hatred towards a situation that it is commonly expected to be dealt with only privately.
 The artworks embody personal feelings and speak directly to the sentiments of betrayal, abuse, and violation.
 The artist stresses the importance of embodiment in order to ensure that anger can lead to severance and rebirth through the redefinition of one’s identity both personally and politically.

 “I wish for this anger to be directed towards a person in order to ensure that they — the selfish politicians of this nation-state — will not come back knocking at my door with ideas of social responsibility, service, and community participation.
 If these concepts have no value in a free market society, then there is no reason for me to engage any longer.
 As post-citizens within post-democracies, we no longer have any responsibility toward a nation-state that has moved beyond the idea of social contract.
-If we live in post-nation-states, requests for my social responsibility, service, and community participation have to be acquired through payments in hard cash, since we are paying for a miserable existence in these advanced-capitalistic societies.
-Yes, the message of the artwork to the ex-lover and the ex-state is that we are moving on and please don’t come knocking!”
+If we live in post-nation-states, requests for my social responsibility, service, and community participation have to be acquired through payments in hard cash, since we are made to pay for a miserable existence in these so-called advanced-capitalistic societies.
+The message of the artwork to the ex-lover and the ex-state is that we are moving on and please don’t come back knocking!”